Majid03/ProgrammingTask3/README.md

 5. In each book count the total number of words that start with this vowel collection tuple =>  ("a", "e", "i", "o", "u").

+Please used task#.py for each task filename, eg: for Do a search analysis on each book and display the unique words the file name should be task1.py

+Good luck!